-In this section, we present the results obtained by using the methodology discussed in the previous section.
-The fitted models from pPXF are shown in Figures~\ref{fig:LRIS_galaxy_1} to~\ref{fig:DEIMOS_galaxy}, and new measurements and uncertainties are summarized in Table~\ref{table:veldis_measurements}.
-For each galaxy, we report the SNR and instrumental resolution of the spectrum, our best estimate of the stellar velocity dispersion, together with the random and systematic errors.
-The mean $\bar{\sigma}$, the systematic uncertainty $\Delta \bar{\sigma}$, and statistical uncertainty $\delta \bar{\sigma}$ of the velocity dispersion of an individual galaxy are defined as in KM25 such that
+In this section, we present the results we obtained by using the method discussed in the previous section.
+The fitted models from pPXF are shown in Figs.~\ref{fig:LRIS_galaxy_1} to~\ref{fig:DEIMOS_galaxy}, and the new measurements and uncertainties are summarized in Table~\ref{table:veldis_measurements}.
+For each galaxy, we report the S/N and instrumental resolution of the spectrum and our best estimate of the stellar velocity dispersion, together with the random and systematic errors.
+The mean $\bar{\sigma}$, the systematic uncertainty $\Delta \bar{\sigma}$, and the statistical uncertainty $\delta \bar{\sigma}$ of the velocity dispersion of an individual galaxy are defined as in KM25 such that

 and